2

 “Pah.”
 “Ah.”
 “The time…!”

-The Star Horn loudly echoed through the ships of all 16 clans, signaling the purge.
+The Star Horn loudly echoed through the base ships of all 16 clans, signaling the purge.

 “The next marriage interview will be in two years.”
-The 148 cm tall girl proudly puffed her chest in pride and closed her eyes.
-“However, starting tomorrow, I can board.”
+The 148-cm tall girl puffed her chest proudly and closed her eyes.
+“But I can board starting tomorrow.”

 Terra then questioned the girl standing resolutely on her decision.
 “You asked for this and cut off your own escape...
 Isn’t that a bit too unfair?”

 “Please don't worry, this is just a show of my determination.
-If you had refused then—" She looked at the ceiling for a moment and smiled awkwardly.
+If you had refused, then..."
+She looked at the ceiling for a moment and smiled awkwardly.
 “Well, there’s no other way.
-I’ll wash plates for two years and go back.”
+I’d wash plates for two years and go back.”

 “...Like I thought, that’s so unfair.”